Aliases for SPAST Gene

 Previous GeneCards Identifiers for SPAST Gene

 This gene encodes a member of the AAA (ATPases associated with a variety of cellular activities) protein family.
 Members of this protein family share an ATPase domain and have roles in diverse cellular processes including membrane trafficking, intracellular motility, organelle biogenesis, protein folding, and proteolysis.
 The use of alternative translational initiation sites in this gene results in a single transcript variant that can produce isoforms that differ in the length of their N-terminus and which thereby differ in the efficiency of their export from the nucleus to the cytoplasm.
 In addition, alternative splicing results in multiple transcript variants that encode isoforms that differ in other protein regions as well.
 One isoform of this gene has been shown to be a microtubule-severing enzyme that regulates microtubule abundance, mobility, and plus-end distribution.
 Mutations in this gene cause the most frequent form of autosomal dominant spastic paraplegia 4. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SPAST Gene

 SPAST (Spastin) is a Protein Coding gene.
 Diseases associated with SPAST include Spastic Paraplegia 4, Autosomal Dominant and Spastic Paraplegia 4.
-GO annotations related to this gene include microtubule binding and four-way junction helicase activity.
+Gene Ontology (GO) annotations related to this gene include microtubule binding and four-way junction helicase activity.
 An important paralog of this gene is FIGNL1.

 UniProtKB/Swiss-Prot Summary for SPAST Gene